Posting in multiple languages on Facebook and Instagram can open up your brand to millions of new users.

 What to remember when posting in multiple languages on Instagram

-Whether you decide to post in two languages on one Instagram account or localize your accounts to the new markets, it’s important to take hashtags into account.
+Whether you decide to post in two languages on one Instagram account or localize your accounts to the new markets, it’s important to consider hashtags.

-For the first option, the amount of hashtags used is going to be huge—as you’ll need to put them in both languages.
+For the first option, the amount of hashtags used will be huge—as you’ll need to put them in both languages.
 Again, the Louvre Museum is a good example of how to clearly mark the languages.
 They use emoji flags to signpost their distinct languages on Instagram:

-For the second option, again, it’s a good idea to hire a local community manager who’s really going to know the market, figure out which hashtags would work and maybe get traction from a local influencer or two.
+Again, for the second option, it’s a good idea to hire a local community manager who knows the market well, can figure out which hashtags would work and maybe get traction from a local influencer or two.

-If you’re going to link your Instagram to your website or shop, make sure it goes to the right language.
+If you link your Instagram to your website or shop, make sure it goes to the right language.
 Having a French Instagram page which is then directed to an English-language shop or web page isn’t a great look for a business.

-Alternatively, some brands, like the Spanish clothing giant Zara, use predominantly English on their main Instagram page which then links through to a site where one’s preferred language and/or country can be chosen.
+Alternatively, some brands, like the Spanish clothing giant Zara, use predominantly English on their main Instagram page, which links through to a site where one’s preferred language and/or country can be chosen.

 Get your brand out there

-You’ll have a strong competitive advantage if you post in multiple languages on Facebook and/or Instagram as people are more likely to engage with content in their own language.
+You’ll have a strong competitive advantage if you post in multiple languages on Facebook and/or Instagram, as people are more likely to engage with content in their language.

 Download our free interactive worksheet to start adapting your content strategy to local markets: